Resources

 No items found.

-Master your collection call script with tips on empathy, handling excuses, and offering flexible options.
-Boost your collection success today!
+Master your collection call script that shows empathy, how to handle excuses, and offer flexible options.
+Boost your collections with these tips today!

 11 Effective Debt Collection Call Scripts with Real Examples

 Call scripts provide a complete framework for the conversation.
-But just having a script isn’t enough—following the FDCPA rules throughout the process is essential.
-In addition, following proper strategies before the call, post-call and later follow-ups make everything smooth.
+But just having a script isn’t enough, following the FDCPA rules throughout the process is essential.
+In addition, following proper strategies before the call, post-call, and during later follow-ups makes everything smoother.

 Preparation Before Making a Debt Collection Call